Yee-Brian21/Movie-scripts-classifier/README.md

 |XGBoost v      | 0.64          |  0.63          |  0.64         | 0.63          |
 |XGBoost g      | 0.63          |  0.63          |  0.63         | 0.62          |

-## Final Model
+## The Final Chosen Model
-Fantasy scripts were misclassified the most because fantasy could include romantic scenes and mystical creatures.
+As seen from the table above, the best results were obtained from Multinomial Naive Bayes- there are a two parametes to tune which lead to the results of the Vanilla and optimized model to perform the same.
+Fantasy scripts were misclassified the most due to the fact that fantasy could include romantic scenes and mystical creatures and both Romance and Horror could be sub-genres of movie that is mainly a fantasy.The model can be further enhanced be using more scripts hence allowing more feartures to classify on.